All posts

 How they work: These are full-featured platforms.
 You get an Outlook add-in with Salesforce record visibility and email logging, plus sales engagement tools like email templates with merge fields, send tracking, link tracking, meeting scheduling, and cadence/sequence automation.

-Strengths: If you need more than just Salesforce sync—if you want email tracking, templates, analytics, and engagement automation—these platforms deliver.
+Strengths: If you need more than just Salesforce sync (email tracking, templates, analytics, engagement automation) these platforms deliver.
 Cirrus Insight, for example, has been in the market since 2011 and is mature and well-documented.

 Best for: Teams migrating from Salesforce for Outlook who also want to add sales engagement features, organizations willing to pay for a comprehensive platform, and companies that value email tracking and templates over Flow execution.